How to create a healthy gut. It’s a question I am asked often!

-Eating a wholefood based diet is always best for a happy gut.
+FOCUS ON WHOLE FOODS: Eating a whole food based diet is always best for a happy gut.
 It will provide you with the nutrients you need to repair the gut and optimise digestion.
 To get started, why not make fresh produce the star of every meal?
 Your local supermarkets such as Coles or Woolworths have a fantastic range of whole foods – fruit, vegetables, meats.
 Taste also has some amazing recipes for whole foods.

 Looking for a personalised plan to support your gut health naturally?
 Dr. Rebecca Farthing, osteopath & naturopath will work with to formulate a personalised plan for you to work through and reach optimal gut health.
 Book online or call the clinic on 03 97738085.
 Bec is available for in-clinic consultations or telehealth.

 Disclaimer: This blog post is an educational tool only.
 It is not a replacement for medical advice from a registered and qualified doctor or health professional.